Supporting Young Minds

 Youth Peer Support: This resource focuses on empowering young individuals through peer-to-peer connections.
 It offers different levels of support—universal, secondary, and tertiary—aiming to enhance mental health and wellness for youth, particularly those facing mental health or substance use issues.
 Trained peers provide emotional support, crisis intervention, and resources via phone, text lines, and structured programs.

-Resources for Youth:
+Selected Resources for Youth:

 Basics for Supporting Friends: Peer support is key to youth mental health.
 This guide helps young people learn how to be there for friends who are struggling, encouraging empathy and listening without judgment.